elementor/elementor/docs/modules/nested-elements/index.md

 		return $e.components.get( 'nested-elements' ).isWidgetSupportNesting( args.container.model.get( 'widgetType' ) );
 	}
 	```
-  1. The container type sould be `widget`
+  1. The container type should be `widget`
   2. The widget should support nesting.

 	> The next files will be about the __data__ hooks they will use this [__base.js__](../../../modules/nested-elements/assets/js/editor/nested-repeater/hooks/data/base.js).